stefanradev93/BayesFlow/README.md

 You can read more about designing invariant networks in the excellent paper by Benjamin Bloem-Reddy and Yee Whye Teh, available at https://arxiv.org/abs/1901.06082.

-For instance, in order to tackle a memoryless model with 10 parameters via BayesFlow, we first need to set-up the summary and inference networks:
+For instance, in order to tackle a memoryless model with 10 free parameters via BayesFlow, we first need to set-up the summary and inference networks:
 ```python
 # Use default settings
 summary_net = InvariantNetwork()